sciZer0/7/v/README.md

 And, THE rule of efficiency is that you must never do anything more than enough.

-Extremely importantly, not an endless increasing of nodes (which is extremely-expensive) is the goal, but high sustainability.
+Extremely importantly, not an endless increasing of nodes (which is expensive) is the goal, but high sustainability.
 These are different things. *More on this below.*

 The industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
 The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.